hfleury/fe-oni-site/README.md

-# Front End Oni Web Officer stricter
-This is the front end for the site of Oni Web Officer

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.